-The minimum scaled score required to pass the examination will remain twenty-five (25) on a scale of one (1) to fifty (50).
+The minimum scaled score required to pass the examination is twenty-five on a scale of one to fifty.

-25. If the examinee decides to stop the examination before responding to the minimum number of questions required to make a pass/fail decision, will the examinee's score be reported as a "fail?"
-No. If an examinee chooses to stop the examination before answering or not responding to the minimum number of questions required to make a pass/fail decision, the examination will not be scored.
-The examinee will receive a form documenting their decision to quit the examination.
-The examinee must contact the Commission on Dietetic Registration to be reauthorized to test (see page 3, Authorization to Test).
+25. If a candidate decides to stop the examination before responding to the minimum number of questions required to make a pass/fail decision, will the candidate's score be reported as a "fail?"
+No. If a candidate chooses to stop the examination before answering or not responding to the minimum number of questions required to make a pass/fail decision, the examination will not be scored.
+The candidate will receive a form documenting their decision to quit the examination.
+The candidate must contact the Commission on Dietetic Registration to be reauthorized to test (see page 2, Authorization to Test).
 No refunds will be provided.